gracefulife/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Return_Custom_Extension_Response.md

 ```
 {% endraw %}

-Each field indicates as follows.
+The meaning of each field is as follows.

-* *version*: The message format version of current custom extension is v0.1.0.
+* `version`: The message format version of the current custom extension is v0.1.0.
-* *response.outputSpeech*: Speaks to a user in English, "Hi, nice to meet you".
+* `response.outputSpeech`: Set to speak in English, "Hi, nice to meet you".
-* *response.card*: There is no data to display on client screen.
-Data format follows [Content Template](/CIC/References/Content_Templates.md).
-You can use this field to return content you want to display on client screen.
+* `response.card`: There is no data to display on a client screen.
+Data format follows [content templates](/CIC/References/Content_Templates.md).
+You can use this field to return content to display on a client screen.
-* *response.shouldEndSession*: Does not end the current session and continues to receive user input.
-If this field is set to true, you can end the session before receiving *[SessionEndedRequest](#SessionEndedRequest)*.
+* `response.shouldEndSession`: The current session does not end and continues to receive user input.
+If this field is set to true, your extension can end the session before receiving a [`SessionEndedRequest`](#SessionEndedRequest) request.

 <div class="note">
   <p><strong>Note!</strong></p>
-  <p>The <em>sessionAttributes</em> field is reserved for future use.
-The <em>response.directives</em> field contains a directive message which your extension sends to CEK.
-API will be provided in the future for the directive messages that will be included in the <em>response.directives</em> field.</p>
+  <p><code>sessionAttributes</code> is a field reserved for future use. <code>response.directives</code> is a field used in a directive message returned to CEK.
+The directive message API for the <code>response.directives</code> field will be available in the future.</p>
 </div>

 As shown below, you can write a response message for speaking several sentences of synthesized speech (text-to-speech) or playing an audio or music file from internet.